What is an HOA? The Basics Every Homebuyer Should Know

 Townhomes

 Townhome HOAs function similarly to condo HOAs, but they are usually more flexible because you own the outside of your home as well as the inside.
-These HOAs usually have rules about what you can do with the outside of your home, like landscaping, but will leave you alone when it comes to holiday decorations or window treatments.
+These HOAs typically have rules about what you can do with the outside of your home, like landscaping, but will leave you alone when it comes to holiday decorations or window treatments.

 Single-family homes

-The homes in these neighborhoods are all built in the same architectural style so the neighborhood’s aesthetic has a cohesive feel.
+The homes in these neighborhoods are all built in the same architectural style, so the neighborhood’s aesthetic has a cohesive feel.
 These HOAs are typically the most flexible, but they do have restrictions so that the neighborhood maintains its uniform look.

 Why buy into an HOA?

-HOAs have many benefits, including keeping neighborhoods looking nice, maintaining property values, and providing consistency to the lifestyle you expected when you purchased the home.
+HOAs have many benefits, including keeping neighborhoods looking nice, maintaining and increasing property values, and providing consistency to the lifestyle you expected when you purchased the home.
 If you purchase a home with a community pool and clubhouse, for instance, the HOA maintains that pool and clubhouse and keeps it updated and functioning for the whole neighborhood.

 How to review an HOA as a buyer

 When looking at a property that has an HOA, the first thing you should consider is what’s included.
-Amenities, such as access to a pool, gym, golf course, or lounge are often included with HOA dues, and part of the funds are allocated toward the upkeep of those facilities.
-Make sure to ask some of these questions when considering a home with an HOA:
+Amenities, such as access to a pool, gym, golf course, or lounge, are often included with HOA dues, and part of the funds are allocated toward the upkeep of those facilities.

 • How much are dues, and how often are they assessed?